 What Are Good Food Pairings with Gamay?

-The high acidity and fruit-driven flavor profiles of gamay make it quite versatile with food.
-From roast poultry to grilled veggies to happy-hour snacks and beyond, this food-friendly variety promises to satisfy an array of palate preferences.
+The high acidity and fruit-driven flavor profiles of gamay make it quite versatile with food, from roast poultry to grilled veggies to happy-hour snacks.
 For maximum enjoyment, serve the wines slightly chilled.

 These are six bottles to try.